 Microsoft has now released Word Flow for iOS in the United States.
 Word Flow is a keyboard app which lets you tap or swipe to type out words, intelligently predicting what words you would want to write to complete sentences.
 It also features a one-handed Arc option which transforms the keyboard into an arc.

-Word Flow was offered for testing a couple of weeks ago, but is now available for free on the App Store.
+Word Flow was offered for testing a couple of weeks ago, but is now available for free on the App Store [No longer available].
 Microsoft originally developed Word Flow for Windows Phone, but is now expanding its appeal to other operating systems.
 There is no word yet on Word Flow for iOS being released in countries other than the U.S.

 Amazon Adds More Content for Tweens